abbluiz/abbluiz.com/_i18n/en/about/about.md

 This website <a name="this-website"></a>
 ===

 I wanted to have this website to display my posts and projects in a simple, responsive, and content-focused way.
-I've made it using static website generator Jekyll with some other tools, including the Minima theme, Font Awesome icons, Liquid template language, HTML, CSS/SCSS, ([and more]({{ site.baseurl_root }}/portfolio/labb-website/)).
+I've made it using static website generator Jekyll with some other tools, including the Minima theme, Font Awesome icons, Liquid template language, HTML, CSS/SCSS, [and more]({{ site.baseurl_root }}/portfolio/labb-website/).

 You can switch the website's language by selecting the `文A` icon (located on the top-right corner), then selecting the desired language, when available.
 I love to learn new languages, so when I feel comfortable enough with a new one I'll be adding more of them to the website!